danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ## Mini_Exercise[3]: Designing a throbber
 **Objective:**

-- To reflect upon time and temporality in digital culture via the throbber icon.
+- To reflect upon temporality in digital culture with the throbber icon.
-- To experiment various computational syntax and effects of animation and transformation.
+- To experiment with various computational syntax and effects of animation and transformation.

 **Get some additional inspiraton here:**

-Check out other works regarding a throbber and how other people contextualize the thinking:
+Check out other works that refer to the throbber and how other people contextualize their thinking:

 - [Loading](https://festivalenter.wordpress.com/2009/04/09/electroboutique-by-alexei-shulgin-roman-minaev-aristarkh-chernyshev/) by Electroboutique:
 - [LOADING (THE BEAST 6:66/20:09)](https://www.yugo.at/processing/archive/index.php?what=loading) by Gordan Savičić